-Being successful in business today requires the development of leaders with a global mind-set.
-All organisations are now operating in a competitive global marketplace, seeking to expand and develop their business beyond their national borders.
+This degree seeks to develop graduates with a global mind-set that have the necessary business and cultural skills to work in a global marketplace.
+All organisations are now operating in a competitive global arena, seeking to expand and develop beyond their national borders.
 Success in foreign markets requires knowledge of how to adapt to local cultures, languages and customers as well as an understanding of fundamental business theories and practices.
 Global leaders ultimately cultivate cultural intelligence by travelling to and working in different cultures, developing and applying both their business and language skills.
 The International Business with a Language degree at Queen’s Management School provides a platform for developing the required knowledge and skills to pursue a career in our globally connected business world.

-Year 3 is spent abroad on a compulsory international work placement in a region of the globe where the language being studied is the dominant tongue.
+- Year 3 is spent abroad on a compulsory international work placement which may be in a region of the globe where the language being studied is the dominant tongue.
+This provides students with valuable connections with senior professionals working in management.
+This is an integral part of the degree, providing students with the fluency and confidence to communicate and work effectively in an international business environment.

 “Studying on the BSc.
 International Business with Spanish has definitely given me an edge in a highly competitive graduate job market.
 I have found many jobs in business now require mastering a second language.
 Not only are the modules really varied and interesting but the staff go above and beyond to ensure the students avail of the ample opportunities available within the course.
 From working in Barcelona for the British Chamber of Commerce on my placement year, to winning a British Council scholarship to work in Beijing - my degree has literally taken me around the world allowing me to gain excellent corporate experience.
 I would say this particular course and the Management School have been pivotal in my success both in and outside of the classroom”.